 Yet, India’s theatrical contrasts are not just between its most well-known cities.
 Within each urban hub, there exists the greatest dissimilarity to which reflects India’s social structure – its socioeconomic difference.

 For many foreigners, Delhi is hard to grow accustomed to.
 Rid the streets of vibrant traditional attire and fancy cars, the nice neighborhoods with beautiful apartments and perfectly trimmed plants, the carts of fresh fruits and vegetables and high-end pubs and bars and restaurants, Delhi is sweat and tears and inequality.

 Of course, this is a condition in many developing countries.
 But Delhi hit me hard.
 The smell, the dust, the pollution that gave my ‘fragile’ Canadian lungs episodes of asthma attacks.
 The bugs, the temperature, the viruses that gave me Chikungunya.
 The landlord, the fraud, the confrontations that made me question confidence.
-But what hit me most, was facing poverty head on – looking at 3 years olds in the eye when they begged for money, not because they thought it necessary for survival, but nonetheless conditioned to believe it part of their livelihood.
+But what hit me most, was facing poverty head on – looking at 3-year-olds in the eye when they begged for money, not because they thought it necessary for survival, but nonetheless conditioned to believe it part of their livelihood.

 It is in this Delhi that I lived for four months.